-School governors have a responsibility for supporting their schools, while also holding them to account.
-At Daubeney, Governors are actively involved in all aspects of school life and contribute time and energy to ensure the school continually improves.
+School governors have a responsibility for supporting the schools, while also holding them to account.
+At each school, Governors are actively involved in all aspects of school life and contribute time and energy to ensure the school continually improves.
 Governors share the school’s aims and values, and are keen to enhance the environment, provide the right resources and to see that every child receives the best possible education.

 The full Federation Governing Body meets formally once a term.

 Sub-committees also meet once or twice a term to focus on particular areas in more detail.
 The two main sub-committees are:

 - Finance & Staffing (F&S), and

 - Curriculum & Standards (C&S).